meditationstuff/protocol_1/index.md

 Notes:

-safe (or not) to be not conscious / now aware safe (or not) to "not be there"
+safe (or not) to be not conscious / not aware
+safe (or not) to "not be there"
 and so on